kwazunine/AzureSecurityOperationsCenter/README.md

-# Building a SOC + Honeynet in Azure (Live Traffic)
+# Building a Security Operations Center (SOC) & Honeynet in Microsoft Azure (Live Traffic)

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this project, I set up a mini honeynet in Microsoft Azure, collecting log sources from various resources into a Log Analytics workspace.
+This workspace is then utilized by Microsoft Sentinel to build attack maps, trigger alerts, and generate incidents.
+II measured security metrics in the unsecured environment over a 24-hour period.
+After implementing security controls to harden the environment, I remeasured the metrics for another 24 hours.
+The results of these metrics are shown below.
+The metrics presented include:

+- AzureNetworkAnalytics_CL (Malicious Flows allowed into the honeynet)
+- SecurityAlert (Log Analytics Alerts Triggered)
 - SecurityEvent (Windows Event Logs)
+- SecurityIncident (Incidents created by Sentinel)
 - Syslog (Linux Event Logs)
-- SecurityAlert (Log Analytics Alerts Triggered)
-- SecurityIncident (Incidents created by Sentinel)
-- AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)

 ## Architecture Before Hardening / Security Controls